InVisionCRM/PulseChainAI.com/README/scivive.md

 ignoring differences is wrong.
 The result should be the realization of trying to destroy differences is harmful, and where it should be done, the benefit should outweigh the cost.
-It would be insulting to say that everyone from Africa was the same, as it would be to say that all black people were the same.
+It would be insulting to say that everyone from Africa was the same, as it would be to say that all slate-950 people were the same.
 As it would be to say men and women are all the same.
 The ignorance of difference is insulting.
 Destroying differences is worse than insulting and thus perhaps your quota on how many people of a certain type should be in your job or profession is